LivStokes/CS50xNotes/Week4/Shorts4/dynamicMemoryAllocation.md

 ### example of statically vs dynamically allocated memory
 - We want to get an integer from the user.
 > int x = get_int();
-- We want to declare an array of that many floats on the ==stack==.
+- We want to declare an array of that many floats on the **stack**.
 > float stack_array[x];
-- We want to declare an array on that many floats on the ==heap==.
+- We want to declare an array on that many floats on the **heap**.
 > float *heap_array = malloc(sizeof(x * float));
 - If i want 50 floats, we need 50 times the size of a float.
 - Malloc returns to us a giant block of memory that size, which we can then treat like any other array.